BYUI-ECEN-361-Classes/lab-02-interrupts-timers-MMunoz00/Documentation/Assignment.md

 ## Part 2 Questions (3 pts)

-1. What has happened to the speed of the timers? [*answer here*]
+1. What has happened to the speed of the timers? [*The timers have slowed down dramatically.*]

-2. What is the new frequency of LED D1? [*answer here*]
+2. What is the new frequency of LED D1? [*250mHz*]

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
-Recall that the Seven-Segment timer is Tim17) [*answer here*]
+Recall that the Seven-Segment timer is Tim17) [*The update rate did change as the Seven Segment Display is linked to APB2 which was prescaled down by a factor of 8, taking its original frequency from 1kHz to 125Hz, however since we cannot perceive the original or new update frequency with the human eye, it appears as if nothing has changed.*]

 ## Part 3: Reaction Timer (5 pts)